The Notting Hill Mystery: Plot

 Source documents compiled by insurance investigator Ralph Henderson are used to build a case against Baron "R___", who is suspected of murdering his wife.
 The baron's wife died from drinking a bottle of acid, apparently while sleepwalking in her husband's private laboratory.
 Henderson's suspicions are raised when he learns that the baron recently had purchased five life insurance policies for his wife.
 As Henderson investigates the case, he discovers not one but three murders.
 The plot hinges on the dangers of mesmerism, a subject explored in fiction earlier by Isabella Frances Romer.
 Although the baron's guilt is clear to the reader even from the outset, how he did it remains a mystery.
 Eventually this is revealed, but how to catch him becomes the final challenge; he seems to have committed the perfect crime.

 Editions

-The novel was reprinted in 1945 by Pilot Press Ltd. of London in its anthology Novels of Mystery from the Victorian Age.
-In March 2011 the British Library made the novel available again via print-on-demand.
-It sold so many copies they were prompted to make a trade edition, produced using photographs of the 1865 edition.
-This was published in 2012 on the 150th anniversary of the novel's release.
-An ebook version is also available.
+The novel was reprinted in 1945 in the anthology Novels of Mystery from the Victorian Age, edited by Maurice Richardson.
+In March 2011 the British Library made the novel available via print-on-demand.
+It sold so many copies that the British Library produced a trade edition, using photographs of the 1865 edition.
+This was published in 2012, marking the 150th anniversary of the first publication of the novel.